-Nvidia Adaptive V-Sync – This is basically a smarter V-Sync technology where the V-Sync remains turned ON whenever frame rate in a game is above monitor’s refresh rate but it is tuned off automatically by the Nvidia’s driver when FPS drops below refresh rate, to avoid stuttering.
-It gets tuned ON again when FPS crosses monitor’s refresh rate and vice versa.
-So, it is a relatively better way to get the best of both things that is less screen tearing and stuttering.
+Nvidia Adaptive V-Sync – This is basically a smarter V-Sync technology where the V-Sync remains turned ON whenever frame rate in a game is above monitor’s refresh rate but it is turned off automatically by the Nvidia’s driver when FPS drops below refresh rate, to avoid stuttering.
+It gets turned ON again when FPS crosses the monitor’s refresh rate and vice versa.
+So, it is a relatively better way to get the best of both things, which is less screen tearing and stuttering.

 Note: You can enable V-Sync, Adaptive V-Sync and Fast Sync in the Nvidia’s Control Panel Manage 3D settings menu.
 You can set these settings globally for all games or for selected games in the program settings menu.

 AMD Enhanced Sync – Enhanced Sync works just like Nvidia’s Fast Sync to reduce screen tearing and latency.
 It works only with AMD graphics cards and when enabled, it allows them to run at their full potential, rendering as many frames as possible to reduce latency in games.
 It eliminates screen tearing by selectively discarding older and unneeded frames, and displaying the ones that are needed.
 However, when the FPS falls below the monitor’s refresh rate, then Enhanced Sync gets turned off to avoid stuttering and allowing some game tearing to happen.
 This gives a great balance between performance and game tearing and allows for smoother gameplay with minimum screen tearing.